What equipment do I need for rock climbing?

-Wear climbing helmets and not a bike helmet!.
+Wear a rock climbing helmet and not a bike helmet!
 It can save your life.
 The Black Diamond Vapor helmet has covered my cranium for more dings than I can count.

-Pick up a locking carabiner or two, the Petzl Attache is perfect.
+I like to carry three locking carabiners when climbing.
+Two for cleaning the route and one to bail off of if I cant complete the route.
 The Petzl Spirit Express is the perfect quickdraw for clippin’ bolts.
 The Spirit Express is ultralight and ergonomic.
 You won’t notice a rack of these hanging off your harness.

-Choosing a climbing rope for sport climbing can be tricky.
+Choosing a rock climbing rope can be tricky.
 First, you want to make sure that you’ve selected the correct length rope for the climb.
 Always tie a stopper knot to close the system!

 Once you have the length, you can take a look at the different diameters.
 A 9.8mm rope will be perfect for a workhorse that you can use all the time.
 But you can also keep a 9.5mm rope for send attempts.
 Most climbers will have different diameter ropes depending on their objectives for the day.

 What gear do I need for trad climbing?

 - Climbing shoes

 What climbing shoes should I wear for trad climbing?